 In only two days this year’s edition of the #100DayProject will start.
 I was a bit surprised by the early start already on 31st January 2021, to be honest.
 But this way it is actually much more realistic for me to participate in the project in 2021 as if it had started beginning of April like last year.
 Thus, it will end on 10th May, just before the little one is supposed to make an appearance.

-Of course we will see how much he will stick to his schedule and arrive before, on or after the due date of 17th May 2021.
-This will be the first indication, I guess, how much he got from his German mum… 😉
+Of course, we will see how much he will stick to his schedule and arrive before, on, or after the due date of 17th May 2021.
+This will be the first indication, I guess, of how much he got from his German mum… 😉

 What to plan for the 2021 Edition?